 Pedestrians and Unsafe Behavior

 If a pedestrian is deemed to have been behaving in an unsafe manner, such as by jaywalking or by ignoring warnings from traffic signals then they could be classified as being partly at fault, or even entirely at fault, for an accident.
-The comparative negligence rules that are used in New York mean that in some cases a pedestrian who is partly at fault may be able to make a claim for compensation for an injury that they have suffered but that they will only be entitled to partial compensation.
+The comparative negligence rules that are used in New York mean that in some cases a pedestrian who is partly at fault may be able to make a personal injury claim for compensation if they were hurt in the accident, but that they will only be entitled to partial compensation.

 Pedestrian accidents are not always caused by a driver.
 Sometimes, a driver could demonstrate that it was not possible for them to avoid hitting a pedestrian because the pedestrian was behaving in an unsafe or unpredictable manner.
 There are many examples of such behavior, including: